Thinkmill/code-challenge/201808/README.md

 | `action`         | The action that was taken `<Action>` |
 | `byWhom`         | Who did the action `<Player>` |
 | `toWhom`         | To whom is the action directed `<Player>` |
+| `card`           | A string of the counter action taken by the previous bot
 | `newCards`       | An array of cards for the ambassador swap `Array(<Card>)` |

 ### The history array